 - What can you do to minimize the threat to your weaknesses?

 As you answer these questions, you will begin to understand how you deal with external forces and how to deal with them.
-Use your understanding to develop a plan of action plan according to the difference between weakness and strength.
+Use your understanding to develop a plan of action plan according to the difference between weaknesses and strengths.

 - Leadership and management skills